Past and Current Chesapeake B-WET Projects

 This Phillips Wharf Environmental Center project will revive an education program that was canceled due to the COVID-19 pandemic.
 As part of this grant, the Center will provide in-depth oyster education to all fourth-grade students in Talbot County, Maryland.
 The program will teach students about the role of oysters in the Chesapeake Bay, the importance of oyster reefs, water quality and how it relates to oysters, oyster anatomy, and will introduce students to the concept of fisheries and fisheries management.
 The project goal will be to encourage students to design projects that support a healthy Chesapeake Bay and a healthy oyster population, which ties into the Center’s oyster restoration work.
 Chesapeake B-WET is providing $88,500.

-Thirteen Moons: Indigenous Knowledge and Culturally Responsive Pedagogies for Conservation, Sustainability, and Stewardship
+Thirteen Moons: Indigenous Knowledge for Conservation, Sustainability, and Stewardship

-This project will enhance capacity-building efforts for environmental literacy, sustainability, and climate change education in the Chesapeake region.
-It will establish a new partnership-based network for fostering competencies in conservation, sustainability, and stewardship identities in students through the elaboration of indigenous knowledge and culturally responsive pedagogies into Next Generation Science Standards-based curricula.
+This project will enhance capacity-building efforts for environmental literacy and sustainability in the Chesapeake region.
+It will establish a new partnership-based network for fostering competencies in conservation, sustainability, and stewardship identities in students through the elaboration of indigenous knowledge into Next Generation Science Standards-based curricula.
 The partnership team consists of University of Maryland and Ohio University scholars, Piscataway Conoy tribal members, teacher educators, curriculum specialists, environmental literacy experts, school district leaders, classroom teachers, and nonformal environmental educators.
 Chesapeake B-WET is providing $149,400.

 2022

-A Watershed of Trees: A MWEE to Engage Students at the Intersection of Forest, Water, Climate, and Environmental Stewardship
+A Watershed of Trees: A MWEE to Engage Students at the Intersection of Forest, Water, Environmental Conditions, and Environmental Stewardship

 Maryland Environmental Literacy Advisory Network